keep this website free for you. TaxTips.ca does

 depending on your browser, right-click and choose print preview, or use the

 browser print function.
-If you use Chrome or Firefox, the results should
+If you use Chrome, Vivaldi, Edge or IE, the results should

 You should also get to the same settings by choosing "Print using system

 dialogue" after clicking the Print icon in the calculator.
 When in IE, there is also a printer icon at the top where

 you can choose Print, Print Preview, or Page Setup.
 In Page Setup, make sure

 is ticked.
 However, I'm sure this was ticked already when the pages didn't all fit on the

 We would like the print function of our calculators to only

 print the calculator data, and not the headings, footings, or ads.
 We've